kryptokommunist/doyle_packing/replit.md

   - Red outline highlighting for specific arcs

 ## Code Architecture
-The Doyle circles notebook follows a modular, object-oriented design:
+The Doyle circles visualization is organized as a clean Python module (`src/doyle_spiral.py`) with object-oriented design.
+The notebook imports and uses this module, keeping the notebook file simple and focused on interaction.

 ### Geometry Utilities
 - **Line-polygon intersection**: Exact geometric intersection calculations (no sampling)